KelCodesStuff/KelCodesStuff/README.md

 ### Hello, 👋🏼 I'm Kel

-Software Quality Architect with 11 years of experience architecting and maintaining scalable test automation frameworks and testing infrastructure for mobile apps, mobile games, and web applications.
-Proficient in testing methodologies, including functional, regression, performance, end-to-end, and adept at implementing TDD and BDD principles.
-Proven ability to implement comprehensive engineering strategies that enhance software quality across the SDLC.
+As a Software Quality Architect with 11 years of experience, I design and maintain robust test automation frameworks and infrastructure for APIs, mobile, and web applications, enabling teams to deliver high-quality products.
+By implementing TDD/BDD methodologies, I lead comprehensive engineering strategies that decrease critical production bugs by 40% across the SDLC.

 # Skills